 Carlyle in Clinton County, Illinois — The American Midwest (Great Lakes)

 Location.
-38° 36.663′ N, 89° 21.401′ W. Marker is in Carlyle, Illinois, in Clinton County.
-Marker can be reached from Franklin Street (U.S. 50) 0.2 miles east of 1st Street, on the left when traveling east.
-Touch for map.
-Marker is located at the General Dean Suspension Bridge / Boat Access area at the east end of the bridge; the above directions are to the driveway entrance to the access area.
+38° 36.672′ N, 89° 21.475′ W. Marker is in Carlyle, Illinois, in Clinton County.
+Marker is at the intersection of 1st Street and Fairfax Street, on the right when traveling north on Touch for map.
 Marker is in this post office area: Carlyle IL 62231, United States of America.
+Touch for directions.